 In the late '80's I decided to take my herbal "hobby" seriously and enrolled in the California School of Herbal Studies, studying with David Hoffmann, Amanda McQuade Crawford, Gina Banghart, Tim Blakely, Mindy Green and James Green.

-After completing the CSHS program and additional clinical training, I returned to the Midwest where I met Althea Northage Orr, an acupuncturist and herbalist who founded the Chicago Center of Psychophysical Healing and the Chicago College of Healing Arts.
+After completing the CSHS program and additional clinical training, I returned to the Midwest where I met Althea Northage Orr, an acupuncturist and herbalist, and founder of the Chicago Center of Psychophysical Healing and the Chicago College of Healing Arts.
 Together we started Living with Herbs Institute, the first herbal training program in Chicago.
 I also opened my herbal practice using an approach to herbalism that incorporated my training in traditional Western herbalism with the energetic principles of Traditional Chinese Medicine and a strong commitment to using local plant medicines.

 In 1993 the Healing with Herbs Institute expanded and began to offer herb classes in Atlanta, Georgia.
-Five years later, I moved the school (and myself!) to the mountains of northeast Georgia and we became the BotanoLogos School of Herbal Studies.
-We celebrated our 25th year as the premier school for herbal studies in Georgia in 2018.
-We offer lots of classes, workshops and opportunities for field studies as well as webinar for distance learning.
-I am the school’s director and primary instructor.
+Five years later, I took over as the primary teacher and moved the school (and myself) to the mountains of northeast Georgia where we became the BotanoLogos School of Herbal Studies.

 My book, Medicinal Plants of the Southern Appalachians, was published in 2006 and has been cited as one of the foremost resources on regional native plant medicines.